dmbarbour/glas/docs/GlasCLI.md

 ### Regarding Environment Variables

 The Glas CLI will support environment variables with string variable names and string values.
-Additionally, a special read-only variable, indicated by the empty string, will return a list of defined variables.
+Additionally, a special read-only variable 'list' will return a list of defined string variables.

 Later, I might introduce special environment variables to view OS version, Glas runtime version, check whether the console is interactive, etc..
 However, this is low priority.